FREQUENTLY ASKED QUESTIONS

 What about Work For Hire?

 Please don’t ask.
 It’s not going to happen.
-I’m not your employee.
+I’m a fantastic teammate, but I’m not your employee.

 Can I get the RAWs?

-I do not distribute RAW files for any reason.
-You might think you need them, but I assure you that you do not.
+We do not distribute RAW or S-LOG files for any reason.
+You might think you need them, but I assure you that you probably do not.

 If you’re asking for RAWs because you believe you have some right to them because you booked and paid me, please scroll back to the “What’s all this about licensing"?” section and read again.
 There is no transfer of ownership of my IP during any transaction we engage in.

-If you’re asking for RAWs because you don’t like my editing style, I recommend that you either make a special editing request, which I am happy to entertain as long as you are not asking me to soften your features more than I already do during my usual edits or perform challenging compositing work while undercompensated.
-Or you can simply hire someone else that either edits the way you like and/or that doesn’t know better than to not distribute RAWs needlessly.
+If you’re asking for RAWs because you don’t like my editing style, I recommend that you either make a special editing request, which I am happy to entertain as long as you are not asking me to change your body shape into something completely different, soften your features more than I already do during my usual edits or perform challenging compositing work while undercompensated.
+Or you can simply hire someone else for your project that either edits the way you like and/or that doesn’t know any better than to not distribute RAWs haphazardly.

 Ok well how about the video footage from an event I performed at, can I have that for free?